 The Iranians must “present convincing evidence as to the purpose of their nuclear programme.
 We don’t believe that they can present convincing evidence, that it’s only for peaceful purposes, but we are going to put them to the test,” Clinton told the CBS programme Face the Nation.

-Israel has also trumpeted the latest discoveries as proof of its assertion that Iran is seeking nuclear weapons.
+Israel has trumpeted the latest discoveries as proof of its assertion that Iran is seeking nuclear weapons.